drewkerrigan/riak-elixir-client/README.md

 Check the `examples/` directory for a few example elixir applications using the riak client.

-For a more functionality, check `test/` directory.
+For more functionality, check `test/` directory.

 ##Tests